 What is a decaf?

 Decaffeination is a simple procedure that removes caffeine from normal coffee beans by steaming and soaking them.
-Although most coffee makers utilize solvents to assist strip coffee of its caffeine, other beans are simply steeped in water.
+Although most coffee makers utilize solvents to strip coffee of its caffeine, other beans are steeped in water.
 The final product is decaffeinated coffee beans, which contain only 3% of the caffeine found in their original state.

 Coffee that has had the caffeine removed is known as decaffeinated coffee.
 This technique lowers the caffeine concentration of the drink and eliminates any unwanted side effects like jitters or headaches.